South Armagh Sniper (1990–1997)

 The South Armagh Sniper is the generic name given to the members of the Provisional Irish Republican Army's (IRA) South Armagh Brigade who conducted a sniping campaign against the British Army from 1990 to 1997.
-The campaign is notable for the snipers' use of .50 BMG calibre Barrett M82 and M90 long-range rifles in some of the shootings.
+The campaign is notable for the snipers' use of .50 BMG calibre Barrett M82 and M90 anti-materiel rifles in some of the shootings.

 Origins

 One of the first leaders of the Provisional IRA, Seán Mac Stíofáin, supported the use of snipers in his book Memoirs of a Revolutionary and was attracted by the motto "one shot, one kill".
-Most of the soldiers who were shot dead in 1972, the bloodiest year of the conflict in Northern Ireland, fell victim to IRA snipers.
-About 180 British soldiers, Royal Ulster Constabulary (RUC) officers and Her Majesty's Prison Service prison staff members were killed that way between 1971 and 1991.
-The AR-18 Armalite rifle became the weapon of choice for the IRA's members in that time.
+Most of the soldiers who were shot dead in 1972, the bloodiest year of the conflict in Northern Ireland, were killed by IRA snipers.
+About 180 British soldiers, Royal Ulster Constabulary (RUC) officers were killed that way between 1971 and 1991.
+The Armalite AR-18 rifle became the weapon of choice for the IRA's members in that time.

 The British Army's assessment of the conflict asserted that the IRA's sniping skills often did not match those expected from a well-trained sniper.
 The report identifies four different patterns of small arms attacks during the IRA campaign, the last being that developed by the South Armagh sniper units.